Announcement of the 36th Eisaku Sato Essay Contest03/30

 This international contest is open to anyone with interest in both the United Nations University and the designated contest topic.
 There are no restrictions as to age, nationality or profession.

 - Due date

 Any essay that does not follow the criteria specified above will be disqualified.

-A grand prize (¥500,000), a second prize (¥200,000) and several honorable mentions (¥50,000 each) will be awarded.
+The grand prize (¥500,000), second prize (¥200,000) and honorable prize (¥50,000) will be awarded.

 For further information, please contact the Foundation: